EllieMakin/CompSci/DigitalElectronics/combinationalLogic.md

 ![muxes](notesImages/muxes.png)

-A mux can be used to implement combinatorial logic functions, for example, the expression `f = !x.!y.!z + !x.y.!z + x.y.!z + x.y.z` (written in DNF form) can be implemented using the following mux:
+A mux can be used to implement combinational logic functions, for example, the expression `f = !x.!y.!z + !x.y.!z + x.y.!z + x.y.z` (written in DNF form) can be implemented using the following mux:

 ![logicalMux](notesImages/logicalMux.png)